enblacar/SCpubr/cran-comments.md

-# Submission version 1.0.3
+# Submission version 1.0.4
-This version aims to add multiple user-requested functionalities and several bug fixes.
+This version aims perform a hotfix to an unintended bug introduced in 1.0.3.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.